shiryz/nazareth-tour-guide/README.md

 # nazareth-tour-guide
-A website for a tour guide in Nazareth
+A portfolio page for a tour guide in Nazareth